-Sanctuary Cove Boat Show Acknowledges Women on Water
+Sanctuary Cove Boat Show 2011 will host a series of events and activities to celebrate Women on Water

 The increasing role of women in the marine industry is acknowledged by Sanctuary Cove International Boat Show with a new series of activities - Women on Water.

 The 23rd Show, staged at Sanctuary Cove in Queensland, Australia, will host a series of events and activities to celebrate Women on Water.